The average delivery driver in a residential area makes an average of 120 stops per day.

 Mobile app: Keep on schedule and effortlessly communicate with dispatch

-The OptimoRoute app, available for both iPhone and Android, will keep your drivers on the most efficient route without any need for manual input.
+The user-friendly OptimoRoute app, available for both iOS and Android, will keep your drivers on the most efficient route without any need for manual input.

 The app reduces the risk of human error, since it shows directions based on the addresses automatically imported from orders.

-Drivers can also confirm the delivery status with the click of a button without having to make calls to dispatch to notify them.
+Drivers can also confirm the delivery status from their mobile device with the click of a button without having to make calls to dispatch to notify them.